Saturday, December 26, 2009

 The Doors' debut album (The Doors) was released the first week of 1967 – that's 42 years ago.
 If I were to really think about that, my whole day would be ruined.

 One reason I always liked the Doors was because Jim Morrison had a relatively low voice, and so did I. When I was singing along with the radio, I couldn't reach the high notes in a lot of my favorite songs – but that was never a problem with a Doors song because Morrison and I had similar vocal ranges.
 (Speaking of my singing along with the radio . . .
 I remember one long drive when my father suddenly turned the car radio off.
-When I protested, he said "We can either listen to the radio, or listen to you.")
+When I protested, he said "We can either listen to the radio, or listen to you.
+But not both.")

 Jim Morrison